 For instance, recent times have seen growth stocks emerging from companies that are part of the tech sector, simply because there have been several disruptions in the world of technology.
 This could be a new product or piece of tech that has turned out to be a game-changer across all industries and is being widely adopted.
-However, this doesn’t mean technology is the only sector which throws up growth stocks.
+However, this doesn’t mean the technology is the only sector that throws up growth stocks.
 A close watch of the upcoming and game-changing sectors could help.

 How to find growth stocks with the help of PEG ratio